shopware/docs/guides/plugins/plugins/storefront/add-custom-sorting-product-listing.md

 ## Next steps

-Are you interested to add a custom filter to your listing in the storefront, as well?
+Are you interested to add a custom filter to your listing in the Storefront, as well?
 Head over to the corresponding guide to learn more about that:

 {% page-ref page="add-listing-filters.md" %}